-As a primary academy school we must provide relationships and health education to all pupils as per section 34 of the Children and Social work act 2017.

-We do not have to follow the National Curriculum but we are expected to offer all pupils a curriculum that is similar to the National Curriculum including requirements to teach science which would include the elements of sex education contained in the science curriculum.

-In teaching relationships and health education, we are required by our funding agreements to have regard to guidance issued by the secretary of state as outlined in section 403 of the Education Act 1996.
+- 2.1 In our primary academies, we must provide relationships and health education to all pupils as per section 34 of the Children and Social work act 2017. - 2.2 We do not have to follow the National Curriculum, but we are expected to offer all pupils a curriculum that is similar to the National Curriculum including requirements to teach science which would include the elements of sex education contained in the science curriculum. - 2.3 In teaching relationships and health education, we are required by our funding agreements to have regard to guidance issued by the secretary of state as outlined in section 403 of the Education Act 1996.